 Registered for the session and paid any required meeting fee.

-As a courtesy, after a session the WG vice chair responsible for maintaing membership will send an email to an individual whose membership status has changed informing them of the change.
-The email will include instructions on any new entitlements or obligations and any newly aquired membership number or credentials.
+As a courtesy, after a session the WG officer responsible for maintaining membership will send an email to an individual whose membership status has changed informing them of the change.
+The email will include instructions on any new entitlements or obligations and any newly acquired membership number or credentials.

-It is, however, the participant’s individual responsibility to ensure that they follow the obligations described below.
+It is the participant’s individual responsibility to ensure that they follow the obligations described below.

 Non-Voter